Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Results

 \subsection{Qualitative behavior of the superfluid weight and order parameters}

-Figure~\ref{fig:scaled_sfw} shows that the superfluid weights of all the studied lattices, except the x-directional extension, have the same behavior as a function of temperature.
-In the two-dimensional cases the determinant of the superfluid seems to be in excellent agreement with the formula $\sqrt{\mathrm{det} D(T)} = \sqrt{\mathrm{det} D(0)}(1-(T/T_c)^5)$ for all lattices expect the x directional for which a better matching analytical formula has a slightly smaller exponent of $T/T_c$.
-For the tree dimensional lattices Fig.~\ref{fig:scaled_sfw} c) shows that the qualitative behavior of $D_{xx}$ is in agreement with $ D_{xx}(T) = D_{xx}(0)(1-(T/T_c)^5)$.
+Figure~\ref{fig:scaled_sfw} shows that the superfluid weights of all the studied lattices have approximately the same behavior as a function of temperature.
+In the two-dimensional cases, the temperature behavior of ${\rm det} D_s$ agrees with $\sqrt{\mathrm{det} D(T)} = \sqrt{\mathrm{det} D(0)}(1-(T/T_c)^b)$, with $b \approx 6$ for all lattices expect the x-directional and original Lieb, for which $b$ is smaller and closer to 5.
+For the three dimensional lattices Fig.~\ref{fig:scaled_sfw} c) shows that the qualitative behavior of $D_{xx}$ is in agreement with $ D_{xx}(T) = D_{xx}(0)(1-(T/T_c)^6)$.
+This behavior is distinct from the temperature behavior obtained from mean-field calculations where $b \approx 3$ matches the temperature behavior of the superfluid weights better.

-We also find that in lattices with uniform pairing the order parameters of the orbitals in which the flat-band states reside are in excellent agreement with $\Delta(T) = \Delta(0)\sqrt{1-(T/T_c)^5}$ (see appendix~\ref{app:scaled_delta}).
-Thus, in lattices with UPC, the behavior of the superfluid weight is the same as the behavior of $\Delta(T)^2$.
+We also find that in lattices with uniform pairing the order parameters of the orbitals in which the flat-band states reside agree with $\Delta(T) = \Delta(0)\sqrt{1-(T/T_c)^6}$ (see Supplementary Note 5).
+Thus, in lattices with UPC, the temperature behavior of the superfluid weight is approximately the same as the behavior of $\Delta(T)^2$.
+We find that in the original Lieb lattice the temperature behavior of this relation does not hold equally well since the obtained $b$ for superfluid weights is closer to 5.
 This relation is also present in Eq.~\eqref{eq.ds_qm} since in isolated flat bands with UPC the order parameter is given by $\Delta = N_f/N_{of} |U| \sqrt{f(1-f)}$\cite{herzog2022} and then Eq.~\eqref{eq.ds_qm} is given by

-Intriguingly, even when this relation only holds for isolated flat bands with UPC at zero temperature, our numerical results show that superfluid weight is proportional to $\Delta^2$ also in nonisolated flat bands at non-zero temperatures.
+Intriguingly, even when this relation only holds for isolated flat bands with UPC at zero temperature, our numerical results give evidence that superfluid weight can be proportional to $\Delta^2$ also in some nonisolated flat bands at non-zero temperatures.